Prashanth257/GCN/README.md

 Download the dataset from Kaggle and Mendeley, place the video files in a local directory (e.g., ./videos/).
 Ensure the folder structure matches the paths used in the code.

 **4. Update File Paths:**
-Modify dataset paths in the scripts or notebooks by setting:
+Modify dataset paths in the  main.ipynb scripts or notebooks by setting:
 VIDEO_DIR = "./videos/"
+For angular.ipynb:
+input_folder = "./Excel/"
+output_folder = "./Output/"

 **5. Run the Pipeline:**
 •	Execute each module sequentially: